 CBN (cannabinol), which causes drowsiness, reduces pain, and increases appetite

-Dronabinol Cannabinoids, Synthetic Cannabis is a term for marijuana.
+Dronabinol Marijuana, Synthetic Cannabis is a term for marijuana.
 Tetrahydrocannabinol (THC) is the main active ingredient in marijuana.
 Synthetic cannabinoids are man-made drugs that are similar to THC.
 They are usually sprayed... read more is a synthetic version that is used to treat nausea and vomiting associated with cancer chemotherapy and to enhance appetite in AIDS patients.

 Many other medicinal herbs and dietary supplements, such as skullcap and valerian, are available in health food stores, but their effects on sleep and their side effects are not well-understood.

 Some antidepressants Medications for Treatment of Depression Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (such as paroxetine, trazodone, and trimipramine) can relieve insomnia and prevent early morning awakening when they are given in lower doses than those used to treat depression.
 These drugs may be used in the rare instances when people who are not depressed cannot tolerate other sleep aids.
 However, side effects, such as daytime sleepiness, can be a problem, especially for older people.

 Doxepin, used as an antidepressant when given in high doses, may be an effective sleep aid when given in very low doses.